 According to the report, “[p]olice also found Jasmin Crawford, 25, Taniya Adams, 20 and Cordaro Kirkland, 34, all suffering from gunshot wounds…All three were transported to a local hospital and then to Augusta University Health Medical Center.
 Cordaro Kirkland remains in stable condition but the other two victims were later released.”

 Our Legal Take

-- Have there been prior incidents of violence on or near property?
+- Have prior incidents of violence been reported on or near the property?

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
-Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at CALL NOW: 404.842.1600.
+Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 888.842.1616.
 Consultations are free and confidential.